New Trustee Transition

-1. Why are you doing an evaluation for a new Trustee?
+1. Why was there an evaluation for a new Trustee?

 Our Procurement Policy requires that Wispact examine and review our ongoing contracts every three years.
-After reviewing the current trustee’s ability to meet the organization’s needs, the Wispact Board of Directors and Executive Staff determined our beneficiaries and other stakeholders will be best served by vetting alternative trustee options available.
-This is being done with the understanding that Wispact may retain the current trustee arrangement at the end of the review process.
+After reviewing the current trustee’s ability to meet the organization’s needs, the Wispact Board of Directors and Executive Staff determined our beneficiaries and other stakeholders would be best served by vetting alternative trustee options available.

 2. How will this affect the creation of Wispact Trusts?

 Initially, there will be no impact to the creation of Wispact Trusts.
-If eventually a Successor Trustee’s contract is chosen over a contract from the incumbent Trustee, there may be some changes to the subaccount creation procedure and policies.
+When the Successor Trustee is in place, there may be some changes to the subaccount creation procedure and policies.
 Wispact will continue to provide information as it becomes available regarding any such changes.

 3. How will it affect current beneficiaries?

-Current Wispact Beneficiaries will not be impacted by the evaluation.
-If eventually a Successor Trustee’s contract is chosen over a contract from the incumbent Trustee, there may be some changes to distribution procedures and policies.
+When the Successor Trustee’s contract is in place, there may be some changes to distribution procedures and policies.
 Wispact will continue to provide information as it becomes available regarding any such changes.

 4. What are the tax implications?

-Initial evaluation will not have any tax implications.
-If eventually a Successor Trustee’s contract is chosen over a contract from the incumbent Trustee, due to the structure of Wispact’s Pooled Trusts the transfer from one Trustee to another should have minimal financial impact.
+When the Successor Trustee’s contract is in place, due to the structure of Wispact’s Pooled Trusts the transfer from one Trustee to another should have minimal financial impact.
 Wispact will continue to provide information as it becomes available regarding any such impacts.

 5. What are the benefits to a new Trustee contract?

-Wispact is evaluating contract proposals with the goal of providing our Beneficiaries, Creating Attorneys, and greater Wispact community the highest quality of desired services which meet the highest percentage of needs at the best price possible.
-Wispact is seeking to secure a contract, which provides at least the same quality of service as our current Trustee contract, and provides specific improvements including but not limited to greater flexibility in accepting unique assets into trust.
+Wispact evaluated contract proposals with the goal of providing our Beneficiaries, Creating Attorneys, and greater Wispact community the highest quality of desired services which meet the highest percentage of needs at the best price possible.
+Wispact secured a contract, which provides a higher quality of service and provides specific improvements including but not limited to greater flexibility in accepting unique assets into trust.
 Wispact will continue to provide information as it becomes available regarding specific benefits resulting from a new Trustee contract.